 Today’s reading: Psalms 6, 8-10, 14, 16, 19, 21

-CS Lewis considered Psalm 19 “the greatest in the Psalter, and the most perfect lyric in any language.”
-And it’s hard to argue with him.
+CS Lewis considered Psalm 19 “the most perfect lyric in any language.”
 It is a perfect Psalm about God’s perfect Word.

 Significantly, verses 1-6 use the generic name for God (“El” in Hebrew).
 But then, verse 7 shifts from “El” to “Yahweh” as the Psalm moves from describing the glory of God in creation to the glory of God in His Word.
 “Yahweh” is the covenant, personal name of God.
 David is teaching us that while creation provides evidence of God, only through God’s Word can we have a relationship with Him.